How to create a business financial model

 The truth is, if you don’t have your data together, creating a financial model will be difficult.

 New businesses will need to have a written down list of your costs and you’ll charge for your products/services.
-For a complete list of what you need to get started with your model, checkout our article on “How to create a sales forecast with no historical data”.

 Existing businesses will need to gather this information from past data and use previous year trends to create a sales forecast.